 WHO OWNS THE PHOTOS?

 In order to provide you with the best service and support at reasonable pricing, we do not sell our photos for Real Estate Photography.
 We are licensing use of the photos for the duration the listing is Active and we allow the client to use the photos in any print, media or social site for marketing the listing.
-My rates are dependent on using the photographs for a limited period and protecting them by retaining copyright.
+My rates are dependent on using the photographs for a limited period and protecting you, myself and the clients by retaining copyright.
 The service agreement is a Limited License Release.
 Only the licensee has permission to use the images.

 *Builders, stagers, designers, or “third parties” and homeowners that decide to sell themselves or hire an Agent must contact the photographer directly for licensing and fees.

 *Photo credit must be given to Robin Gatti Photography when used on any and all social media sites

 *Unauthorized use of images is a copyright violation.

 Another Agent Wants to Use the Photos

 What can't the agent do?

 Even if an agent has a copy of the photograph, they cannot give it to any person or entity to use that is not outlined in the usage license.
 The photos are simply not theirs to give or sell.
 Only the copyright holder can grant further licensing.
 The photos have in essence been rented as outlined by who can use the photos, for what purpose and the time frame in addition to any other stipulations.
 The licensee cannot assume more usage than they are granted.
 They also cannot transfer the usage to someone else.

 Sometimes people just think they can save photos out there on the internet and use elsewhere or give/sell to other agents when they relist- but when someone uses copyrighted material without permission a variety of things can happen.
 It can range from nothing to take down orders and/or payment including damages to a Federal Lawsuit with damages up to $150,000 per photo.
 Also be aware that watermark removal is also a crime.

 Do I inform the purchaser?